-The asset name, bin name, and path can include up to 259 characters (including separators such as \rangle).
-Some parts of the file path are not visible in AppCenter or Aurora applications.
+The asset name, bin name, and path can include up to 259 characters (including separators such as \).
+Some parts of the file path are not visible in the application.

 The file system limits the number of bytes in a name as well as the number of characters.
 The full count of 259 characters applies to names in English and other languages referred to in ISO 8859-1.
 The number of characters might be less than 259 with some other character sets.